On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Neural tangent (NT) regime

-The following theorem is one of our main contributions. \begin{restatable}{thm}{ntL} Suppose the output weights $\ainit$ at initialization are iid from $N(0,(1/m)I_m)$.
+\begin{restatable}{thm}{ntL} Suppose the output weights $\ainit$ at initialization are iid from $N(0,(1/m)I_m)$.
 Then, in the limit \eqref{eq:proportionate}, the following identities hold

-\end{restatable} Thus, on average (over initialization): (i) $f_\ntl$ and $f_\nt$ have the same generalization error, i.e., the initialization term $f_\init$ in $f_\ntl$ does not affect its generalization error. (ii) On the other hand, $f_\ntl$ is less robust than $f_\nt$; the deficit in robustness, namely the term $(1+\|\Gamma\|^2)/\|B\|_F^2$, corresponds exactly to the contribution of the initialization.
+\end{restatable} Thus, on average (over initialization): (i) $f_\ntl$ and $f_\nt$ have the same test error, i.e., the initialization term $f_\init$ in $f_\ntl$ does not affect its test error. (ii) On the other hand, $f_\ntl$ is less robust than $f_\nt$; the deficit in robustness, namely the term $(1+\|\Gamma\|^2)/\|B\|_F^2$, corresponds exactly to the contribution of the initialization.
 The situation is empirically illustrated in Fig. \ref{fig:allnt}.
 Notice the perfect match between our theoretical results and experiments.